mg901/styled-breakpoints/README.md

 ### Object notation

-When using object notation, make sure to explicitly pass `props` to breakpoint methods.
+Make sure to explicitly pass `props` to breakpoint methods.
 Please see the example below using default configuration:

 ```js